-1. Twenty Five (25) Questions on usage of grammar related to the prescribed parts of The Students' Companion will be set for the students to attempt any twenty.
+1. Twenty Five (22) Questions on the prescribed parts of The Students's Companion will be set for the students to attempt any Eighteen (18).
+(18x1=18 Marks)

 1. Five questions on the textual and thematic aspects of the prescribed essays will be set and the students will attempt any Three of these questions from the book New Directions